 J.33) Achillopoulou D, Mitoulis SA, Argyroudis S, Wang Y (2020).
 Monitoring of transport infrastructure exposed to multiple hazards: a road map toward resilience.
 Science of the total Environment https://doi.org/10.1016/j.scitotenv.2020.141001.

 J.32) Mitoulis SA (2020) Challenges and opportunities for the application of Integral Abutment Bridges in earthquake-prone areas: a review, Soil Dynamics & Earthquake Engineering.
 135 106183.

 J.31) Argyroudis SA, Mitoulis SA, Zanini MA, Hofer L, Tubaldi E, Frangopol DM (2020).
 Resilience assessment framework for critical infrastructure in a multi-hazard environment: Case study on transport assets.
 Science of the Total Environment 714;136854.

 Essential skills will be an ability for creativity and critical thinking, strong interpersonal skills, adaptability and good communication skills.
-The candidate:
+The candidate should:

-- Should have completed a Master’s degree in physical sciences, engineering or earth sciences; with a major focus on water supply;
+- Have completed a master’s degree in physical sciences, engineering or earth sciences; with a major focus on water supply

-- Should have some strengths in fieldwork and data collection skill with English as first language;
+- Have some strengths in fieldwork and data collection skill with English as first language

-- Should have strong analytical and writing skills (any peer-reviewed publications or previous research experience will be an advantage);
+- Have strong analytical and writing skills (any peer-reviewed publications or previous research experience will be an advantage)

-- Should be ready to spend some time doing fieldwork in a low income country.
+- Be ready to spend some time doing fieldwork in a low income country.
 The applicant should also have some understanding of modelling and risk and resilience.